DakobedBard/dsi-spark/individual.md

-##Part 1: RDD and Spark Basics
+## Part 1: RDD and Spark Basics

-Here we will get familiar with the basics of Spark via the Spark Python API (`PySpark`).
-For now, we will be just working with a master/driver node that will parallelize its work across all our cores (rather than handing off the work to its workers).
+Here we will get familiar with the basics of Spark via the Spark Python API, `PySpark`.
+For now, we will be just working with a single node that will parallelize processes across all of our cores (rather than distributing them across worker nodes).
 In `Part 3`, we are going to simulate a master-worker cluster to run our jobs.

 1. Initiate a `SparkContext`.
 A `SparkContext` specifies where your cluster is,